ngrok/ngrok-docs/docs/integrations/consul/k8s.md

 ## **Step 1**: Setup a local Consul Service Mesh on Kubernetes {#setup-a-consul-service-mesh-on-kubernetes}

 For this guide, we'll need access to a remote or local Kubernetes cluster with Consul installed.
-If you have an existing cluster with Consul setup, you can skip this step and proceed to [Step 2: Install the ngrok Ingress Controller](#install-the-ngrok-ingress-controller)
+If you have an existing cluster with Consul setup, you can skip this step and proceed to [Step 2: Install the ngrok Ingress Controller](#install-the-ngrok-ingress-controller).

 If you don't have one setup, we'll set up a local Minikube cluster and install Consul now.